YubiKey 5 FIPS Series Features

 Credentials and Permitted Values

-The table below lists the credentials required, allowed values, and credential owner for the supported applications as of FIPS 140-2 Level 2.
+For FIPS 140-3 Level 2 and FIPS 140-2 Level 2, the table below lists the credentials required, allowed values, and credential owner for the supported applications.

 Credentials Required and Allowed